 The Canon EF 24-105mm F/4L USM IS lens is an excellent choice for astrophotography.
-The unique focal lengths offered create interesting photo opportunities not available with a traditional wide-angle lens.
-And because it’s a L series lens by Canon, you can be sure that the image quality and performance of the 24-105mm meet the demanding aspects of astrophotography such as focus and star quality.
+This unique focal length offers a way to create interesting photo opportunities not available with a traditional wide-angle lens.
+Because it’s an L-series lens by Canon, you can be sure that the image quality and performance of the 24-105mm meet the demanding aspects of astrophotography such as focus and star quality.

 Using the Canon EF 24-105mm Lens for Astrophotography

-24mm offers a unique field of view compared to a more traditional wide angle shot of 18mm or wider.
-Wide angle lenses such as the Rokinon 14mm F/2.8 are fantastic for capturing a large swath of the Milky Way, but a narrower filed of view is better at isolating specific regions of the sky.
+24mm offers a unique field of view compared to a more traditional wide-angle shot of 18mm or wider.
+Wide-angle lenses such as the Rokinon 14mm F/2.8 are fantastic for capturing a large swath of the Milky Way, but a narrower field of view is better at isolating specific regions of the sky.

 Because this is a zoom lens, you can also use a much deeper focal length of 105mm for an even tighter view, or anywhere in between.
 The tough part about using heavier zoom lenses like the Canon EF 24-105mm is that when the lens is pointed upward, gravity works against you.
 This means that any magnification other than its widest 24mm will result in the zoom slowly “falling” back to 24mm.

 New framing opportunities available thanks to the unique field of view at 105mm – Click for larger version.